 Legend has it that cantaloupe (Cucumis melo var. cantalupensis) was gifted to the New World by Christopher Columbus, who stowed seeds for the tasty melons onboard his ship when he made his second voyage in 1494.
-Growers used these seeds to produce a cultivar known as muskmelon (Cucumis melo var. reticulatus), and to this day, that's the only variety grown in North America.
+Growers used these seeds to produce a cultivar known as muskmelon (Cucumis melo var. reticulatus), and to this day, this is the variety commonly cultivated in North America.
 The North American melon has webbed, somewhat smooth skin and lacks the roughness and longitudinal ribbing of its European forebear, but when it comes to the part that counts — the sweet, orange flesh inside — a muskmelon is basically a cantaloupe.

 Cantaloupe is a summer melon, which means it's ready to harvest in mid to late summer in most climate zones provided that you get it in the ground early enough in the season.
-Basically a vegetable, it grows on a vine that also produces large, thick, green leaves and small, yellow flowers that precede the formation of the melon itself.
+The fruits grow on a vine that also produces large, thick, green leaves and small, yellow flowers that precede the formation of the melon itself.
 The vine typically grows along the ground, but it can be trained to climb a fence or a trellis provided that the melons get extra support to prevent them from falling.
 When gardeners allow the vines to creep on the ground, they usually plant them on hills to ensure good drainage.

 The cantaloupe loves warm, sunny weather, which you would expect given its Italian heritage.
-It doesn't grow as large as a watermelon, and unlike its cucurbit (vine-growing) relative, it doesn't have seeds scatted through the flesh.
+It doesn't grow as large as a watermelon, and unlike the watermelon, it doesn't have seeds scatted through the flesh.
 The seeds are concentrated in the middle of the melon and are easy to remove, which together with its rich, sweet taste is why it's such a popular summer treat.